mongodb/docs/source/reference/mongotop.rst

 Fields
 ------

-All time values are provided in milliseconds (ms.)
+:program:`mongotop` returns time values specified in milliseconds (ms.)

 .. describe:: ns

-   The database namespace, and includes the database name and collection.
-Only namespaces with activity are reported.
-If you don't see a collection, it has received no activity.
+   The database namespace, and includes the database name and collection. :program:`mongotop only reports active namespaces.
+If you don't see a database or collection, it has received no recent activity.
 You can issue a simple operation in the :program:`mongo` shell to generate activity so that an specific namespace appears on the page.

-TODO factcheck

 .. describe:: total